fedor98/ProtonMailBridgeDocker/README.md

 Feel free to join the IRC channel: #emersion on Libera Chat.

+## Docker workflow

+This repository includes a Docker setup (see `Dockerfile`, `docker-compose.yml` and `docker_shell_scripts/`) that keeps ProtonMail credentials out of the Compose file.
+The flow is:

+1. Build the image: `docker compose build`.
+2. Run `./scripts/hydroxide-auth.sh` and enter your username, ProtonMail password and current 2FA code when prompted.
+The script launches the container in an auth-only mode (`HYDROXIDE_AUTH_ONLY=1`), runs `hydroxide auth` inside it and stores the resulting bridge hash in the mounted data volume.
+3. Start the always-on bridge: `docker compose up -d hydroxide`.

+The hashed bridge credentials are persisted inside the host directories mounted to `/data` and `/root/.config/hydroxide`, so container restarts do not require re-entering anything.
+If you need to re-authenticate (e.g. you changed your ProtonMail password), just rerun `./scripts/hydroxide-auth.sh`; the service can remain stopped while doing so.

 ## How does it work?

 hydroxide is a server that translates standard protocols (SMTP, IMAP, CardDAV)